-Great Southern Bank has a dedicated Treasury department to support the operational and strategic needs of the bank, the activities include but not limited to:
+Great Southern Bank has a dedicated Treasury department to support the operational and strategic funding and investing needs of the bank, the activities include but not limited to:

-- Debt Raising via secured and unsecured markets; - Management of financial risks including interest rate, liquidity and funding risks; and - Investment of liquid funds in bank and Australian government issued bonds.
+- Debt issuance via secured and unsecured markets: - Management of financial risks including interest rate, liquidity and funding risks; and - Investment of liquid funds in bank and Australian government issued bonds.

-3.0 Risks of Exposure
+3.0 Risks of exposure

-3.1 Risk of Exposure to Modern Slavery
+3.1 Risk of exposure to modern slavery

-Great Southern Bank's overall exposure to modern slavery risks is low, particularly within the line of direct business operations.
+Great Southern Bank's overall exposure to modern slavery risks is assessed as low, particularly within the line of direct business operations.